dev-harsh1998/IronDrop/doc/ARCHITECTURE.md

 ## Overview

-IronDrop is a lightweight, high-performance file server written in Rust featuring bidirectional file sharing, modular template architecture, and professional UI design.
-This document provides a comprehensive overview of the system architecture, component interactions, and implementation details.
+IronDrop is a file server written in Rust.
+It uses only the standard library for networking and file I/O (no external HTTP framework).
+This document provides an overview of the system architecture, component interactions, and implementation details.

 ## System Architecture